manoj1749/automate-the-boring-stuff-with-python/Chapter-02/README.md

     print('spam')
 print('spam')
 ```
->Answer
+Answer
->> - The 1st block of code starts at print('eggs') line and in this block the other 2 blocks are there, 2nd block of code is print('bacon') which is a single line and 3rd block od code is print('spam') which is also a single line.
+> - The 1st block of code starts at print('eggs') line and in this block the other 2 blocks are there, 2nd block of code is print('bacon') which is a single line and 3rd block od code is print('spam') which is also a single line.
 ### 9. Write code that prints Hello if 1 is stored in spam, prints Howdy if 2 is stored in spam, and prints Greetings! if anything else is stored in spam.
-> - Answer
+- Answer
  ```python
    if spam == 1:
        print('Hello')